 There have been some published reports on the MEPS sample design.
 For detailed information on the MEPS sample design for Panel 1, see Cohen, S. Sample Design of the 1996 Medical Expenditure Panel Survey Household Component.
 Rockville (MD): Agency for Health Care Policy and Research; 1997.
 MEPS Methodology Report, No. 2.
 AHCPR Pub.
 No. 97-0027.
 For detailed information on the MEPS sample design for Panel 2, see Cohen, S., Sample Design of the 1997 Medical Expenditure Panel Survey Household Component.
 Rockville (MD): Agency for Healthcare Research and Quality; 2000.
 MEPS Methodology Report, No. 11.
 AHRQ Pub.
-No. 01-0001; Ezzati-Rice, T.M., Rohde, F., Greenblatt, J., (2008).
-Sample Design of the Medical Expenditure Panel Survey Household Component, 1998-2007, Methodology Report, No. 22.
+No. 01-0001.
+For a description of the sample designs for more recent Panels of the MEPS, please see Ezzati-Rice, T.M., Rohde, F., Greenblatt, J., (2008).
+Sample Design of the Medical

+Expenditure Panel Survey Household Component, 1998-2007, Methodology Report, No. 22.
 March 2008.
-Agency for Healthcare Research and Quality, Rockville, MD. www.meps.ahrq.gov/data_files/publications/mr22/mr22.shtml.
+Agency for Healthcare Research and Quality, Rockville, MD. www.meps.ahrq.gov/data files/publications/mr22/mr22.shtml.

-3.1.2 MEPS--Linked to the National Health Interview Survey
+3.1.2 MEPS--Linked to the National Health Interview Survey (NHIS)